 Hearing Aid Evaluation and Selection

-If your hearing tests show that you have a hearing loss present, the audiologist may recommend hearing aids as the best treatment available.
-During the evaluation for hearing aids, the audiologist will use the results of your hearing tests, combined with personal history, to suggest the right style of features for your needs.
-A few key features of some hearing aids will make them a better choice than others.
+If your hearing evaluation indicates that hearing loss is present, the audiologist may recommend hearing aids.
+During the evaluation for hearing aids, the audiologist will use the results of your hearing test, combined with personal history, to suggest the right style and features for your needs.
 You will be given a lot of options regarding your hearing aids, and with the help of your audiologist, it will be easy to decide which pair is the right selection for you.
 The audiologist will give a summary of each potential device by providing key features and benefits.

 Hearing Aid Dispensing and Fitting

-After the initial evaluation, the chosen hearing aids will need to be prepared and programmed to your specific hearing loss needs.
-The hearing aid dispensing and fitting appointment is an important step to getting comfortable with your new devices and the sounds you can hear again.
-The audiologist will fine--tune the prescription while explaining how to properly use and clean the devices.
-With all of the information going back and forth about your new hearing aids, this is the perfect time to ask any questions you may have.
+After the initial evaluation, the chosen hearing aids will need to be prepared and programmed for your specific hearing loss.
+The hearing aid dispensing and fitting appointment is an important step to get comfortable with your new devices and adjust to the sounds you will be hearing again.
+The audiologist will fine-tune the prescription while explaining how to properly use and clean the devices.
+With all of the information, you will be learning about your new hearing aids, this is the perfect time to ask any questions you may have.

 Hearing Aid Repairs

 Even with the best care and maintenance routine, your hearing aids may be subject to damage or malfunction.
-If this occurs, talk with the audiologist at Austin Hearing Aid Center about repairs and what you can expect during this process.
-Most devices can be repaired if minor issues are present, while more extensive damage may require being sent to the manufacturer for repairs.
+If this occurs, talk with your audiologist about repair and service, and what you can expect during this process.
+Most devices can be repaired in the office for you if minor issues are present, while more extensive damage may require being sent to the hearing instrument manufacturer for repairs.